 Jessika Malone is a maker of theatre and many manners of meaningful connection hailing from her hometown of Nashville, TN.
-She is the Producing Director of Fusebox Festival in Austin, Texas.
-She is a proud producer on the Live in America festival and the Founding Creative Director of Kindling Arts Festival.
+She is the Producing Director of Fusebox Festival in Austin, Texas and the Founding Artistic Director of Kindling Arts Festival.

 As a producer, director, deviser, teacher, and community organizer, she seeks to create catalytic experiences that inspire radical personal and social change.
 She has been named a “serious theatrical talent” by The Nashville Scene and productions under her direction have been hailed as “fascinating and mesmerizing” [Broadway World] and “guaranteed to keep you talking long after the lights come up” [The Tennessean] as well as “guaranteed to provide an experience that will last way beyond the current season.
 Maybe well on into the century” [Nashville Scene].